builtbybel/Winpilot/README.md

 - Ask to restart Windows Explorer and Taskbar
 - Ask to run vive tool feature configurations (static)

+You can use these skills via a type prompt in Winpilot, such as "toggle dark theme" or "uninstall apps or bloatware"; Winpilots Assistant Clippy will take the appropriate action and confirm completion.

 ## Download
 **Recommended Winpilot Version:** [Latest AI release](https://github.com/builtbybel/Winpilot/releases)